Land reform in Sicily

-Land reforms were attempted in Sicily Since the 18th century.
+Land reforms were attempted in Sicily since the 18th century.
 Their goal was to free the peasants from the bondages of feudalism, but currently they are regarded as one of the main causes for the rise of the Sicilian Mafia.

 In the Kingdom of Sicily

 Under feudalism, the nobility owned most of the land.
 They enforced law and order through their private armies, which were also used to keep unruly workers and tenants in line.

 In 1773, in the Palermo revolt, guilds (maestranza) urged peasants to apply for the nationalized lands of the Jesuits. in 1781-1786, Viceroy Caracciolo ruled that the fiefs of nobles now belong to the king.
 He also declared that private armies are illegal.
 Peasant obligations to lords were reduced.

 In 1789, an edict called for enclosure of common lands, to be distributed to the poor in copyhold in exchange for yielding some of their feudal rights.
 However, most peasants were too poor to buy their rights, and the laws could be interpreted and enforced only by local magistrates.
 As a result, the rich became richer and the poor became poorer.
 A rural proletariat was created.

 After 1812, the feudal barons steadily sold off or rented their lands to private citizens.
 Primogeniture was abolished, land could no longer be seized to settle debts, and one fifth of the land was to become private property of the peasants.

+Feudalism was ended in the early 1900s but "the existing structure was even reinforced.
+The implementation of the law brought about a worsening of the position of the peasants, who, although legally free, were excluded from any form of landownership."